seaCatKim/PACE-LIB-R-timeseries/content/post/2020-12-01-part1-working-timeseries-data/index.md

                     ~ read_excel("data/analytes_data.xlsx", sheet = .x))
 ```

 We could map a function by simply providing the name of the function.
-However, because we are doing something slightly more elaborate here (pointing to one single file, and using an extra argument to point to the sheet itself), we need to use the `~` syntax.
+However, because we are doing something slightly more elaborate here (pointing to one single file, and using an extra argument to point to the sheet itself), we need to use the `~` syntax, and point to the element being processed with the `.x` placeholder.

 > For more information on the different options the `map` family offers, see `?map`.